 Those of you who have been making this healthful drink for any length of time know that after awhile, you have quite a few extra cultures each time you ferment a batch.
-You can either give these away to friends who want to start brewing their own kombucha or you can use them to make excellent compost.
+You can either give these away to friends who want to start brewing their own kombucha or you can use them to make the best compost.

 Warning.
 The following is from the Real Food X-Files.